How do state estate and inheritance taxes work?

 Currently, only 12 states and the District of Columbia levy an estate tax.
 Delaware and New Jersey repealed their estate taxes on January 1, 2018.
 Kansas, North Carolina, Ohio, Oklahoma, and Tennessee also recently repealed their estate taxes.

 Each state exempts a gross amount from its tax (figure 1).
-These exemptions range from $1 million in Massachusetts and Oregon to $5.6 million in the District of Columbia and Maine.
+These exemptions range from $1 million in Massachusetts and Oregon to $5.85 million in New York.
 Some states previously tied their exemption to the federal amount, but after the Tax Cuts and Jobs Act raised the federal exemption from $5.49 million to $11.2 million beginning in 2018, the District of Columbia, Hawaii, Maryland, and Maine all decoupled and established their own exemption amounts.
 Connecticut was planning to match the federal amount in 2020, but recent legislation pushed the conformity date to 2023.
-New York is still set to match the federal exemption in 2019.

 An inheritance tax is similar to an estate tax but is paid by the heirs rather than the estate.
 The tax is levied on a resident’s estate or a nonresident’s in-state property at the time of death.
 The tax depends on the heir’s relationship to the decedent.
 Surviving spouses are exempt in all states with inheritance taxes; some states also exempt direct descendants.
 Iowa, Kentucky, Maryland, Nebraska, New Jersey, and Pennsylvania have inheritance taxes.
 Indiana recently repealed its inheritance tax.